iDigBio/2015-03-09-workshop-field2db/apis.md

 ## What about my programming language?

 All this HTTP and text is great but really what you want are functions and variables in your programming language.
-Write a program is what you were originally trying to do.
+Writing a program is what you were originally trying to do.

-This is where *packages* in R come in to play. (*Packages* are also called *libraries* in other languages.)
+This is where *packages* in R come in to play. (*Packages* are also called *libraries*.)
 Installing and configuring packages is another lesson and we'll spend another full session working with packages that use APIs in R shortly.
 As a start, consider this R code as your final challenge: